nearai/assessment-technical-py-scenario1/README.md

 1. Fork this repository into a new PRIVATE repository in your own GitHub account.
 2. A postgres DB is recommended
 3. Run the app
+ * Stop when the database migrations have successfully run and you can view the / html page.

 ## assessment-technical-py-scenario1
 Template repo for technical assessments in Python, scenario 1.